risingwavelabs/risingwave-docs-legacy/cloud/cluster-connect-to-a-tenant.md

 ---
-id: tenant-connect-to-a-tenant
+id: cluster-connect-to-a-cluster
-title: Connect to a tenant
+title: Connect to a cluster
-description: Connect to a tenant using the console or terminal.
+description: Connect to a cluster using the console or terminal.
-slug: /tenant-connect-to-a-tenant
+slug: /cluster-connect-to-a-cluster
 ---

-After [getting a tenant up and running](tenant-manage-tenants.md#create-a-tenant), you need to connect to it so that you can interact with RisingWave.
+After [getting a cluster up and running](cluster-manage-clusters.md#create-a-cluster), you need to connect to it so that you can interact with RisingWave.

-You can choose from the following two ways to connect to your tenant.
+You can choose from the following two ways to connect to your cluster.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';